chriscanipe/Data-Vis-Spring-2015/README.md

 ##### Week 4
 Charting with D3.js
-* Simple bar or fever charts
+* Simple bars and fever charts

 ##### Weeks 5 - 8 (More details TK)